RHagenson/swsc/README.md

 ## Usage

-Both `input` and `output` must be set, otherwise each flag is optional.
+Both `input` and `output` must be set, otherwise each flag is optional (however at least one metric should be set).
 See `swsc -help` for details.